The Banshees of Inisherin (soundtrack): Reception

-Jonathan Romney of Screen International wrote: "Along with the fiddle music, Carter Burwell’s knowing, mock-folksy score is matched with classical passages from Orff, Brahms et al, plus those Bulgarian choral voices that are as balefully banshee-like as you could wish for."
-Mark Kermode of The Guardian wrote "composer Carter Burwell emphasises the film’s fable-like qualities with refrains that sound like off-kilter nursery rhymes played on cracked shellac records."
-Writing for WhatCulture, Jack Pooley praised Burwell's score complimenting that it "lurches from pithily optimistic to drearily ominous as necessary, its folksy style proving perfectly suited to the movie's visuals and overall tone, and mutated however necessary to match the vibe of a given scene [...] isn't particularly intrusive yet still imbues the picture with a canny, slightly off-kilter atmosphere which befits its at times Shakespearean influences."
-Hanna Ines Flint of IGN wrote "The folksy element of Carter Burwell's plucky score has its own sense of humor."
+Jonathan Romney of Screen Daily wrote: "Along with the fiddle music, Carter Burwell's knowing, mock-folksy score is matched with classical passages from Orff, Brahms et al, plus those Bulgarian choral voices that are as balefully banshee-like as you could wish for."
+Writing for The Guardian, Mark Kermode wrote: "Composer Carter Burwell emphasises the film's fable-like qualities with refrains that sound like off-kilter nursery rhymes played on cracked shellac records."
+Writing for WhatCulture, Jack Pooley praised Burwell's score complimenting that it "lurches from pithily optimistic to drearily ominous as necessary, its folksy style proving perfectly suited to the movie's visuals and overall tone, and mutated however necessary to match the vibe of a given scene [...] isn't particularly intrusive yet still imbues the picture with a canny, slightly off-kilter atmosphere which befits its at times Shakespearean influences".
+Hanna Ines Flint of IGN wrote: "The folksy element of Carter Burwell's plucky score has its own sense of humor."